 All I did for the first year of motherhood was look after my darling one, whilst trying to remember to shower occasionally.
 I didn’t use any of my recovery tools because I didn’t think I needed to.
 I wasn’t doing a whole lot, I certainly wasn’t getting resentful, and I adored my baby beyond anything; so I just cruised for a while.

 Then came a speed bump.

 My son was about 15 months old when I realized I just didn’t feel right with myself.
 People were starting to annoy me and I was withdrawing from my husband.
 I was exhausted, and nothing else mattered.
 I had lost my balance and if I hadn’t been careful, I would have lost my recovery too.

 It was a big wake up call.

 Recovery has to come first for me.
-Without it I’ll lose everything.
+Without it, I’ll lose everything.
 It is because of recovery I have everything I’ve always dreamed of.

 I wasn’t close to taking a drink, but had stepped onto the pathway to drinking.
 Maybe I would have stayed a dry drunk for years, who knows?
 I don’t want to find out.

 My son deserves a sober mother, but he also deserves an emotionally healthy and spiritually fit mother too.
-To be those things I have to take responsibility on a daily basis to ensure there is balance to my life and recovery.
+To be those things I have to take responsibility on a daily basis to ensure there is a balance to my life and recovery.

 Photo Credit: Heidi Doroghazi